steelThread/redisfs/README.md

 	Available options:
 	  -h, --help         Displays options
 	  -v, --version      Shows file2redis' version.
-	  -f, --filename     The path of the file to write to.
+	  -f, --file         The path of the file to write to.
 (Defaults: generated temp file) -e, --encoding     The encoding to use.
 (Defaults: utf8) -p, --prefix       The filename prefix to use.
 (Defaults: redisfs) -s, --suffix       The filename suffix to use.